kenwals/BoWood-Audio/README.md

 3. As the owner of this site, I want a receipt/proof of purchase emailed to me and available to myself.

-    The emails from this web app are setup to be sent by gmail, so the site owner has full access to the email history.
+    The emails from this web app are set up to be sent by Gmail, so the site owner has full access to the email history.

 4. As the owner of this site, I want to showcase some of my work, so the user gets an idea of my skills and talent.